riethmayer/riethmayer/README.md

 🏀 I was addicted to playing street-ball, 🛹 loved to skate, was a competitive breakdancer, hobby freestyle rapper 🎙 and Bundesliga MTG player 🃟.
 I fought 10 years for the Horde 😈 (World of Warcraft).
 I am mostly playing with my kid at the moment (and loving it).

-## Automata

-I'm the Director of Software Engineering at Automata.
-We bring automation to every life science lab.

 ## Best way to reach me

-Best way to reach me is on [LinkedIn](https://linkedin.com/in/riethmayer)
+Best way to reach me is on [LinkedIn](https://linkedin.com/in/riethmayer).